Stochastic differential equation approach to understanding the population control bias in full configuration interaction quantum Monte Carlo: Simulation details

 \section{Simulation details}

 Simulations were performed with the open source Julia package \texttt{Rimu.jl} \cite{rimu2020}, written by the authors, and use the integer walker number FCIQMC algorithm of Ref.~\cite{Booth2009} supplemented with the improved walker control protocol of Ref.~\cite{Yang2020}, as per Eqs.~\eqref{eq:Cupdate} and \eqref{eq:Supdate}.
 Energy estimators are computed as averages from a time series collected from the simulation discarding data from an initial equilibration phase.
-Error bars were determined using the blocking analysis of Ref.~\cite{Flyvbjerg1989} supplemented by hypothesis testing of Ref.~\cite{Jonsson2018}.